AlynxZhou/gnome-shell-extension-inotch/README.md

 I might agree with those Apple fans if I never seen the new Dell XPS 15.

+## XPS 15's camera is smaller, but Apple cares users' image quality…

+Then I have a more Apple-ish way: I'd like to sell a accessory called **iCamera**, which could be connected to your laptop with USB-C adapter.
+You get a full monitor and the best image quality (compared with all built-in cameras), and Apple get money (maybe I could get an offer from Apple too).

+PS Before the release of new Macbook Pro, I was thinking about making a one-key external USB-C keyboard called **iEsc** and selling it to my friend who is suffering from Touchbar because of no Esc when using Vim.

 ## It covers my clock!

 This is the same behavior as hardware notch.
 Don't ask Apple to do things for developers, but ask developers to do things for Apple!
 So write your own code to modify your software.